Gros plan d'un espresso avec une créma dorée parfaite dans une tasse blanche

 The spoon test

-Crema reveals the age of the beans
+Crema reveals the age of the bean

 Crema as a quality standard